mrizaln/madbfs/README.md

 ### Debug mode

 As part of debugging functionality `libfuse` has provided debug mode through `-d` flag.
 You can use this to monitor `adbfsm` operations (if you don't want to use log file or want to see the log in real-time).
+If the debugging information is too verbose, you can use `-f` instead to make adbfsm run in foreground mode without printing `fuse` debug information.

 ```sh
 $ ./adbfsm --logfile=- --loglevel=debug -d <mountpoint>                     # this will print the libfuse debug messages and adbfsm log messages